-My summer has been filled with trips to Cape Cod, Nantucket, Chicago, and Milwaukee.
+My summer has been filled with trips to Cape Cod and Nantucket.
 More importantly, I have been spending the last few weeks setting up the classroom to make sure everything is ready for your arrival and that this will be the best class year ever.

 I am the oldest of three children.
 We all have the same initials.
 In fact, a teacher at the high school used to refer to us as the Double A’s.
 I love to read, especially, the new Newbury Award winners.
 A few of my favorite authors are Patricia Polacco, Sharon Creech, Roald Dahl, Lisa Graff, Pam Munoz Ryan, and Kate DiCamillo.

 It is not my intent to burden you in any way in these last few weeks of vacation, but I would love to know more about you before we start school.
 Therefore, I have a short assignment for you.
 Please write me a short letter about yourself.
 The letter can include your likes, dislikes, what you are looking forward to most in this school year, any concerns you have for the upcoming year, and any interesting experiences from the summer you would like to share with me.
 Please bring this letter to class during the first week of school.